Max-lacoste/Collatz/README.md

 ## Disproving the 5X+1 Variant
 Building further on the understanding of how 1X+1 and 3X+1 always become a power of 2, we can use logic to disprove the 5X+1 variation.

-When comparing 5X+1 it may seem reasonable to suggest the current lowest power of 2 could also outgrow and overflow upwards like 1X+1 or 3X+1, but we can disprove this due to the +1.
+When comparing 5X+1 it may seem reasonable to suggest the current lowest power of 2 could also always outgrow and overflow upwards like 1X+1 or 3X+1, but we can disprove this due to the +1.

-Below we will explore why although 5X+1 might in theory cause the lowest power of 2 to outgrow 5X it cannot.
+Below we will explore why although 5X+1 might in theory always cause the lowest power of 2 to outgrow 5X, it is not always true.
 For this we will look at examples comparing the behaviour of 1X+1, 3X+1 and 5X+1, all with the starting value of 5.

 ### 1X+1 Starting Value of 5
 Figure 11 below shows the 1X+1 iterations with a starting value of 5.